Latest Origin Protocol (OGN) News Update

 View original post

-What this means: This is bullish for OGN because accelerated buybacks reduce circulating supply while high staking APYs incentivize long-term holding, creating dual upward pressure.
+What this means: This is bullish for OGN because accelerated buybacks directly reduce circulating supply while staking rewards incentivize long-term holding.
+With ~7M OGN already repurchased (Token Buybacks Drive Altcoin Surge), sustained demand could pressure prices upward if protocol revenue holds.

 View original post